NCICCGPO/gdan-tmp-models/README.md

 ### 1A.
 Reference files for transform (project matrices)
 Download and decompress the reference files that are used as the target data space for data transformations (ex. quantile rescaling).

-The `TMP_20230209.tar.gz` file (SynapseID syn51081157) can be downloaded from the Publication Page and then placed in `tools/`
+The `TMP_20230209.tar.gz` file can be downloaded from the Publication Page and then placed in `tools/`
 ```
 cd tools
 tar -xzf TMP_20230209.tar.gz